 Legal Intervention to uphold Absolute Priority rule

 Sometimes when a company files for bankruptcy in court, some disputes regarding the settlement of claim upon liquidation may occur.
 In such a case, the courts affirm the absolute priority rule.
-For example, if the group of creditors and debtors upon mutual consent tries to exclude some participants from the distribution of the liquidation proceedings.
+For example, if the group of creditors and debtors, upon mutual consent, tries to exclude some participants from the distribution of the liquidation proceedings.
 In this situation, the courts maintain that first payment to the secured creditors, then to the unsecured creditors, and finally, equity holders provided the availability of resources, if any.

 However, under extraordinary situations or upon receiving senior creditors’ consent, the courts may alter the hierarchy of absolute priority and can recompose the order of payments.

-There is an exception to the absolute priority known as New value Exception.
+There is an exception to the absolute priority known as the New value Exception.
 This exception helps the shareholders to retain their equity interest before settling any outstanding claims of the creditors.
 Such an exception is applicable if shareholders contribute money or something equivalent to money’s worth for the restructuring of the company.
 And when that contribution for equity holders is substantial and essential.

 - How to Calculate Debt from Balance Sheet?

 - How to Analyze and Improve Debt to Total Asset Ratio?

 - Creditor’s Voluntary Liquidation – Meaning, Cost, and Process